 If the young bird is injured, contact a licensed wildlife rehabilitator or wildlife care center.
 Do not try to care for the bird yourself.
 Even if your heart is in the right place, keeping a wild bird in captivity is illegal in most states without proper state and federal licenses.
 Besides, chicks require a lot of work and people can’t provide the constant attention that a mother bird can.

-- Infographic with easy-to-follow flow chart by Shannon K. Jacobs from Healers of the Wild: People Who Care for Injured and Orphaned Wildlife
+Still not sure?
+Use this helpful flowchart from Shannon K. Jacobs from Healers of the Wild: People Who Care for Injured and Orphaned Wildlife

 - What To Do If You Find a Baby Bird from the Audubon Society of Portland